jtmunoz/tic-tac-toe/README.md

 # tic-tac-toe

-TIC TAC TOE built with IONIC 2 and Angular 2
+TIC TAC TOE app built with IONIC 2 and Angular 2